Sale Swing Bridge: Recent History

-The bridge underwent major restoration works towards the end of 2003, which were completed by the start of 2006.
 Since the restoration about 2,500 tourists have visited the bridge each year.

 The Sale Swing Bridge was used as a set in 2007 for the filming of the 2008 film The Tender Hook, starring Hugo Weaving and Rose Byrne.

 In April 2017 vandals lodged a block of wood in the gear mechanism, causing an axle to bend and the bottom roller beam to crack.
 The bridge was re-opened in July 2017 after a $160,000 repair.